Boot Barn (BOOT)

 Boot Barn Same-Store Sales Growth

-In the latest quarter, Boot Barn’s same-store sales rose 6% year on year.
-This growth was a well-appreciated turnaround from its historical levels, showing the business is regaining momentum.
+In the latest quarter, Boot Barn’s same-store sales rose 5.7% year on year.
+This performance was more or less in line with its historical levels.

 7. Gross Margin & Pricing Power

-Boot Barn’s unit economics are higher than the typical retailer, giving it the flexibility to invest in areas such as marketing and talent to reach more consumers.
-As you can see below, it averaged a decent 37.2% gross margin over the last two years.
-Said differently, Boot Barn paid its suppliers $62.79 for every $100 in revenue.
+Boot Barn has bad unit economics for a retailer, giving it less room to reinvest and grow its presence.
+As you can see below, it averaged a 37.8% gross margin over the last two years.
+Said differently, Boot Barn had to pay a chunky $62.16 to its suppliers for every $100 in revenue.
 Boot Barn Trailing 12-Month Gross Margin

 8. Operating Margin

 Boot Barn has been an efficient company over the last two years.
-It was one of the more profitable businesses in the consumer retail sector, boasting an average operating margin of 12.2%.
+It was one of the more profitable businesses in the consumer retail sector, boasting an average operating margin of 12.9%.
+This result was particularly impressive because of its low gross margin, which is mostly a factor of what it sells and takes huge shifts to move meaningfully.
+Companies have more control over their operating margins, and it’s a show of well-managed operations if they’re high when gross margins are low.

 Boot Barn Trailing 12-Month Operating Margin (GAAP)